usnistgov/800-63-3/sp800-63b/sec8_security.md

 - *Something you have* may be lost, damaged, stolen from the owner, or cloned by an attacker.
 For example, an attacker who gains access to the owner’s computer might copy a software authenticator.
 A hardware authenticator might be stolen, tampered with, or duplicated.

 - *Something you are* may be replicated.
-For example, an attacker may obtain a copy of the subscriber’s fingerprint and construct a replica. **MG: I think we talk about mitigations elsewhere so removed the reference to a defense here.**
+For example, an attacker may obtain a copy of the subscriber’s fingerprint and construct a replica.

 - *Out of band* secrets may be intercepted.
 An attacker may receive a challenge or response by eavesdropping on the primary or secondary communications channel.
 The attacker might then authenticate their own channel or save the message for later replay.